Does Medicare Cover Walk In Bathtubs ?

 If your loved one just needs a little more stability, you can add grab bars on the wall and the bathtub, and also a ceiling to floor pole with a grab handle.

 My mom uses a walker sometimes instead of a grab bar to help her get in and out of the shower, as it can be re-positioned in so many ways.

 You can also buy walkers which are waterproof and for use in the shower.

-If you have shower and it is large enough you may be able to put a waterproof 3 in 1 portable commode chair, a shower commode, or a shower transport commode in it, all of which are just as easy to use as a shower chair – commode chairs are covered by Medicare Part B if your qualify.
+If you have a shower, and it is large enough, you may be able to put a waterproof 3 in 1 portable commode chair, a shower commode, or a shower transport commode in it, all of which are just as easy to use as a shower chair – commode chairs are covered by Medicare Part B if you qualify.

 If a commode chair doesn’t fit in the shower, it is perfectly easy to get your loved one to sit on the portable commode chair in another room and give them a sponge bath.

 Of course, only the walker and the portable commode may be covered by Medicare, but a transfer seat at least is far less expensive than a walk in tub if your parent is going to have to pay the bill.